 B-8.2.2 Principle

 The dissolved iron under slightly acidic medium is reduced using hydroxyl-ammonium chloride and the colour is developed with 2.2’-bipyridyl solution [iron (II)-2,2’ bipyridyl complex].
-The absorbance of the colour is measured by a spectrophotometer (or equivalent calorimeter) at 522 nm.
+The absorbance of the colour is measured by a spectrophotometer (or equivalent colorimeter) at 522 nm.

 B-8.2.3 Apparatus